gengo/gengo-python/README.md

 export GENGO_PRIVKEY='your private key here'
 ```

-Then grab the source, head into the gengo directory, and execute the tests file like so:
+Then grab the source, then from the parent directory execute the tests file like so:

-    python tests.py
+    python gengo/tests.py

 Note that some of the tests rely on some deferred actions so there are timeouts (sleep) which you might have to adjust.